jpcano/carto-fe/README.md

        </script>
  ```

 The second argument in manhattan function is the options.
-All options have a default value:
+All options have a default value and are optional:

 ```javascript
        {